licenseware/licenseware-sdk/README.md

 ```

 You can use `git+ssh` if you have ssh keys configured.
+Uninstall with `pip3 uninstall lware-sdk`.

 To see documentation of the package run:
 ```bash